-This handout is being provided by The University of Iowa Office of Human Resources to assist managers and supervisors with the difficult process of supporting and leading your staff through a period of workforce reduction and adjustment.
+This following information is a guide provided by the University of Iowa Office of Human Resources to assist managers and supervisors with the difficult process of supporting and leading your staff through a period of workforce reduction and adjustment.
 We will focus on three major areas:

 PROVIDING SUPPORT AND LEADERSHIP THROUGH THE REDUCTION PERIOD.
 Being aware of and responding to your entire workgroup as they go through the workforce adjustment period.